Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 points, the more

-expressed a desire to
+expressed desire for

 loneliness.
 At